 Daniela Elena Costea

-Professor Daniela Elena Costea and her team in the Experimental Pathology Research Group are focusing on characterizing the interactions between epithelial (stem) cells and their microenvironment in normal conditions and during carcinogenesis.
+Professor Daniela Elena Costea and her team in the Experimental Pathology Research Group are focusing on understanding the role of epithelialmesenchymal interactions in carcinoma progression and identification of micro-environment-related prognostic biomarkers.

-Understanding the role of epithelial-microenvironment interactions in carcinoma progression.
+2. Understanding the role of tumor stroma in drug resistance.

 3. Stroma as a source of prognostic biomarkers.